“2025 TCS New York City Marathon”

 Run with the TEAM

-*Tentative HC Run Team Schedule
+*Tentative CFMAC Run Team Schedule

 Monday nights with Run for Chinatown